MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ClassificationRuleCollection.md

 # Get-ClassificationRuleCollection

 ## SYNOPSIS
-!!!
-Exchange Server 2013

-This cmdlet is available in on-premises Exchange and in the cloud-based service.
-Some parameters and settings may be exclusive to one environment or the other.

-Use the Get-ClassificationRuleCollection cmdlet to view the classification rule collections in your organization.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Get-ClassificationRuleCollection cmdlet to view the classification rule collections in your organization.